varun1414/codification/README.md

-Codification is an app developed to attempt to incorparate a gamification model in the learning process.
+Codification is an app developed in attempt to incorparate a gamification model in the learning process.

 # Quasar App (codification)